mirhmousavi/Pois/README.md

  you get DomainNotFoundError (this come from parsing major whois servers reponse for an unvalid domain)

-3.You can specify a timeout for whois operation, some whois servers after user quota exceeded for get whois just don't return anything and won't close the connection.
+3. You can specify a timeout for whois operation, some whois servers after user quota exceeded for get whois just don't return anything and won't close the connection.

-4.Pois parse result and if found a Registrar whois server re-whois that server to get complete whois (thick whois).
+4. Pois parse result and if find a Registrar whois server, re-whois that server to get complete whois (thick whois)

-5. Pois use sockets so it's portable
+5. Pois use sockets so it's portable.

 6. Pois return result in raw and nomalized format, in the latter you a get a clean dict of whois result.